babaarush/Jeopardy-game/README.md

 # **Cell Masters Jeopardy - README**

 # **Overview📝**
 Cell Masters Jeopardy is a web-based interactive quiz game inspired by the classic game show "Jeopardy!"
 The game focuses on testing knowledge related to cellular biology.
-Players answer questions in different categories and score points based on their answers.
+Players answer questions in different categories and can score points based on their answers.

 # **Features🔍**
 + **Three Categories:** Players can choose from three different categories related to cell biology: "Functions," "Fill in the Blanks," and "Definitions."